 EUSpeech is a dataset of 18,403 speeches from EU leaders (i.e., heads of government in 10 member states, EU commissioners, party leaders in the European Parliament, and ECB and IMF leaders) from 2007 to 2015.
 These speeches vary in sentiment, topics and ideology, allowing for fine-grained, over-time comparison of representation in the EU.

-General public and Business Elite Survey
+General public, Business Elite and Political Elite Survey

 The collection of Tweets includes over forty million tweets with more than four million unique users.
 Through the analysis of the Text of tweets and the follower and re-Tweet networks of Twitter users, we documented numerous results including the ability to estimate user positions on Brexit.
 We also uncovered networks of relations between the topics discussed on social media, using correlated topic models on the texts of the social media posts.
-For the first results see our EWPS
+For results see our EWPS